Rose Wilson: Original powers

-Inheriting abilities from her progenitor and having them enhanced via mainlining of the super soldier serum that gave Deathstroke his powers.
+Inherited abilities from her progenitor, enhanced via mainlining of the super soldier serum that gave Deathstroke his powers.
 Rose Wilson possesses increased reflexes, stamina, agility, speed, strength and heightened mental acuity.
 But was also prone to psychotic episodes, such as when she gouged out her own eye to be more like her father while under its effects.
 She has received some training from Nightwing, including the virtues of being a hero.
 She also possesses a precognitive sense that lets her see into the immediate future.
 This allows her to react to oncoming attacks against her and to counter them accordingly.

 She currently wields twin energy katanas that can cut through anything except flesh, and briefly merge into an energy shield.
 She also carries with her a small stash of adrenaline, both because Clock King had briefly managed to make her addicted to the substance, and also because while high on adrenaline her precognitive sense evolves into the ability to glimpse scenes from her immediate future.
 However, the more she uses adrenaline to enhance her powers, the more her metabolism is unbalanced, straining her health.

 The New 52 and DC Rebirth powers

-In The New 52 rebooted DC's continuity, the source of Rose's powers are metagenes.
-She can dampen another person's powers and abilities such as weakening invulnerability and do damage to people such as Superboy or Mister Majestic.

-She also has anti-psionic powers, that make her immune to Jericho's possession abilities and Superboy's telekinesis.
-These facilities also psychically link her to other Gen-Actives, enabling multi-way mental communication with people enhanced by the Gen Factor.
-The limits of these powers are still unknown.
+In The New 52 continuity, Rose is a metahuman with the ability to negate superpowers.
+Her powers psychically link her to other Gen-Actives, enabling multi-way mental communication with people enhanced by the Gen Factor.

-In Rebirth publishing, Ravager reacquires her old superhuman skill set prior to Flashpoint.
-The only difference being she now derives her abilities from the hereditary metagene begotten from her father, which became active due to prolonged exposure to Mr. Wilson's sword: The Deathstroke.

-Retaining the enhanced conditional practices of superhuman strength, durability, agility, healing, etc. She also had been bestowed a unique variation of the enhanced mind her father possessed; beyond the simple augmented brain percentage giving Deathstroke his genius intellect, Rose has an accelerated probability factor wherein she can predict the future via cataloging and assembling details in a highly accurate outcome assessment.
+In Rebirth publishing, Ravager possesses a variation of the enhanced mind her father possessed; beyond the simple augmented brain percentage giving Deathstroke his genius intellect, Rose has an accelerated probability factor wherein she can predict the future via cataloging and assembling details in an accurate outcome assessment.